DFFlanders/cloud-app-labs/README.md

 To score your stacker points:
  - [ ]

-# Cloud App Lab no.4 - StackApps: installing an application with multiple workers at different locations around the world.
+# Cloud App Lab no.4 - [StackApps: installing an application with multiple workers at different locations around the world.](/StackApps.md)
 Aboout this lab:
  - What you'll learn in this lab: shade --> install fractals app -->
  - Lab level: advanced
  - Stackers can score: +10 points for completing this lab.

-# Cloud App Lab no.5 - StackData: attaching storage to your multi-factor app, undertanding state/less app architectures.
+# Cloud App Lab no.5 - [StackData: attaching storage to your multi-factor app, undertanding state/less app architectures.](/StackApps.md)
 About this lab:
  - What you learn in this lab: shade --> attach cinder volume -->
  -

-# Cloud App Lab no.6 - StackOrchestrate: start to create self-healing workers to monitor and rebuild different parts of your cloud applicaiton in situ.
+# Cloud App Lab no.6 - StackHeal: start to create self-healing workers to monitor and rebuild different parts of your cloud applicaiton in situ.](/StackOrchestrate/.md)
 About this lab:
  - What you'll learn in this lab:
  - Lab difficulty level: advanced, understanding of application architectures and orchstration frameworks...